upperlinecode/intro-to-react-typescript/README.md

 ### 6. Add an interface for props.

 Create an interface for the props to be sent to an individual `AnimalCard`.
 You'll have to make some decisions about how narrowly to type each property in the interface.
+You may want to take advantage of the already-defined `AnimalData` interface defined in `types.ts`.

 ### 7. Pass in the props.

 Send props to each AnimalCard so that the animal's information is accessed correctly.
-You may need to add in some helper functions to make sure that the props conform to the interface you created in step 6.
+The API response data for this lab should be relatively clean, but you may need to add in some helper functions to make sure that the props conform to the interface you created or used in step 6.

 ### 8. Add any finishing touches.